Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large Hadron Collider: Review of the explored ML methods

 When sequentially stacking coupling layers, the elements of $\vz$ need to be permuted between each of the two layers so that every input has a chance to interact with every other input.
-This can be done with a trained permutation matrix
+This can be done either by using binary checkerboard masks, or with a trained permutation matrix

 as in the Glow model \cite{kingma2018glow}.
 The idea is thus to alternate these invertible linear transformations with coupling layers.